robshelly/pko-website/content/en/docs/concepts/revisions.md

 In the example above, the ConfigMap "my-config" is handed over from revision 1 to revision 2 and in the end to revision 3.

-As soon as revision 3 takes ownership of the ConfigMap, the failed intermediate revision 2 can be archived, as "my-deployment-v2" no longer exists in revision 3 and is thus save to delete.
+As soon as revision 3 takes ownership of the ConfigMap, the failed intermediate revision 2 can be archived, as "my-deployment-v2" no longer exists in revision 3 and is thus safe to delete.

 ## Internals